alonmuroch/ssv-experiments/new_arch_2/README.md

 ## Overview

+### Message struct
+P2P, QBFT and partial signature messages remain the same so to not create hard forks

 ### Node & Client
 To simplify the spec and minimize all "implementation" specific code, the new spec architecture supports a node & client approach (like eth2).